 Theresa was appointed to the Cabinet as Secretary of State for Northern Ireland in September 2012, a role she held until July 2016.
 In this role, she was responsible for delivering the successful G8 summit which took place in County Fermanagh in June 2013.
 As well as being the most peaceful G8 summit ever, the meeting delivered an international agreement aimed at ensuring that big multinational businesses pay their fair share of tax.

-Theresa keeps up a very busy programme of campaigning and engagements in her constituency.
+Theresa has been re-elected four times as Barnet's MP, in 2010, 2015, 2017 and 2019, and keeps up a very busy programme of campaigning and engagements in her constituency.
 Her local campaigns include:

 - securing upgraded facilities for Barnet Market and supporting our local high streets,